bookercodes/pusher-chatkit-tut/README.md

 As you will see, the starter termplate doesn't contain any interesting logic, just boilerplate we need to run a React application and a simple Node server.

 "Sever?
 No one mentioned a server!"
-If you're not too familiar with [Node](https://nodejs.org/en/), don't worry.
+If you're not too familiar with [Node](https://nodejs.org/en/), don't worry 😊.
 After the next section, we won't really touch the server.

 To get started, download the starter template then run `npm install`: